Skip to content

 Does Frozen Chicken Need To Be Refrigerated?

 When it comes to frozen raw Chicken, the answer is yes – it needs to be refrigerated!
-Raw and cooked Chicken should only sit at chamber temperature for up to two hours, so keeping your frozen Chicken in the fridge or freezer is important.
+Raw and cooked Chicken should only sit at room temperature for up to two hours, so keeping your frozen Chicken in the fridge or freezer is important.
 Thawed Chicken should be cooked.
 Chicken sit within one to two days, so moving your Chicken from the freezer to the refrigerator is best to cook it as soon as possible.
 Refreezing Chicken after thawing is unsafe, so use it within two days of taking it out of the freezer.
 Another BIG question many people have is how long is chicken good after sell-by date?

 Is it Better to Freeze Cooked or Raw Chicken?